 Using video chat technology, Virtual Farm Tours are helping students make the connection of where their food comes from and how it is produced – without having to leave the classroom.

-Seventeen classrooms, grades 7 to 12, logged in for a tour hosted by Katie Dotterer-Pyle of Cow Comfort Inn Dairy in Union Bridge, Maryland.
-The farm helps supply local milk to the Fredrick County school system.
+Seventeen classrooms, grades 7 to 12, logged in for a tour hosted by dairy advocate Katie Dotterer at a dairy farm that helps supply local milk to the Fredrick County school system.
 Among the 370 students participating in the tour were 20 eighth graders from Nissa Quill’s class at Walkersville Middle School.

 The Teacher: Teaching Culture